Winter is coming.

 Discover snow monsters and a hidden mountain temple.

 Situated in the southwest area of the already remote Tohoku region, Yamagata is bordered by the sea of Japan to one side and mountains on the other.

-Outside of winter not many people venture into the hills of Yamagata, located in the southwest of the already remote Tohoku region.
-This is despite the abundance of hot springs, mountaintop temples, natural parks and a giant game of human chess vying for tourists’ attention during the rest of the year.
+While the prefecture is most popular as a winter destination, Yamagata offers an abundance of hot springs, mountaintop temples, natural parks and a giant game of human chess vying for tourists’ attention during the rest of the year.

-To the northeast lies Yamadera Temple, officially known as Risshaku-ji, a spectacular mountaintop temple complex where Basho famously composed one of his most popular haiku.
+One of the most striking destinations in the prefecture is Yamadera Temple.
+Officially known as Risshaku-ji, this landmark is a spectacular mountaintop temple complex where Basho famously composed one of his most popular haiku.
 The temple area is vast, covering the whole of Mount Hoju, making for some serious poetic inspiration as you trek around.

 Explore this remote, but travel-worthy prefecture through the locations below!